 The Citizens’ Academy is a series of professionally-led workshop sessions designed to familiarize citizens with Pasco County government and the services it provides.
 It is an educational experience that will give participants insight into the county’s governmental process through a three-step process to:

 - Improve citizens’ understanding of local government.

-- Developing citizens’ understanding of their role in government.

-- Develop a pool of well informed individuals to act as ambassadors, serve on advisory boards, and volunteer.

-What Topics Will Be Offered?

-Present | The Citizens’ Academy is a series of professionally-led workshop sessions designed to familiarize citizens with Pasco County government and the services it provides.
-It is an educational experience that will give participants insight into the county’s governmental process through a three-step process to:

-- Improve citizens’ understanding of local government.

-- Developing citizens’ understanding of their role in government.
+- Increase citizens’ knowledge of their role in government.

 - Develop a pool of well informed individuals to act as ambassadors, serve on advisory boards, and volunteer.

 What Topics Will Be Offered?